Quick Answer

 - Language: English with Arabic examples

-- Features: Complex rules, mastery exercises, teacher guidance
+- Features: Complex rules, advanced exercises, teacher guidance

 - Best for: Advanced practice and teaching preparation